harryspacefromspace/rasterblaster/README.md

 - Reads and filters your .points file (skipping comments).
 - Constructs a list of -gcp arguments from enabled GCP rows.
 - Writes out a temporary VRT with gdal_translate -of VRT ….
-- Calls gdalwarp with EPSG:3857 reprojection, Lanczos resampling, tiling/compression options, and a 16 GB cache.
+- Calls gdalwarp with EPSG:3857 reprojection, resampling, tiling/compression options.
 - Points→COG instead uses gdalwarp -of COG … so no intermediate GeoTIFF is ever written.
 - GeoTIFF→COG simply invokes gdal_translate -of COG … on an existing TIFF.

+### How to install
+- Click on the green Code button at the top of the Raster Blaster github page, and select 'Download ZIP'.
+- Open QGIS, on the toolbar go to Plugins > Manage and Install Plugins > Install from ZIP > select the ZIP file you downloaded > click Install Plugin.